No-tool default

 Manual typing and copy-paste from emails or PDFs.

-Forward or upload invoices, then review extracted fields.
+Forward or upload invoices, then review key details.

 Asset history